cjewell47/blend-life-client/README.md

 This is the front-end for my fourth WDI project.
 The app is Blend life, which is a platform for people to create and discuss smoothie recipes.

-If you would like to check out the API behind this app, you can view the repository [here](https://github.com/cjewell47/blend-life-api "Blend Life API").
+If you would like to check out the API behind this app, you can view the repository [here](https://github.com/cjewell47/blend-life-api "Blend Life API") and read about it [here](https://github.com/cjewell47/blend-life-api/blob/master/README.md "Blend Life API ReadMe").

 ![recipe submit page](http://i.imgur.com/nXECmG4.png)